cryptobiu/MPC-Benchmark/MaliciousYaoSingleExecution/README.md

 ### INSTALLATION AND EXECUTION

 1. Go in the YaoSingleExecution directory.
+2. Install EMP library using the script: `./install_emp.sh`
-2. Run the make command
+2. Run this command: `cmake . && make`
 3. To run the program type:
 `./MaliciousYaoSingleExecution -partyID [party_id] -circuitFile [circuit_file_name] -partiesFile [parties_file_name]
                        -inputFile [input_file_name] -internalIterationsNumber [#times_to_run_the_protocol]`.